KMF LAB

 Mahfam Shariati

-I am trying to figure out if HIV-1 evades the host immune response, especially the cGas/STING pathway, using human Lysyl-tRNA synthetase.
+I am trying to determine whether HIV-1 evades the host immune response, particularly the cGAS/STING pathway, using human Lysyl-tRNA synthetase.

 Give me a little bit of time to learn a new language.
-You can call me a scientist by the day and a polyglot by the night.
-Also, I am trying to quit my addiction to Twitter!
+You can call me a scientist by day and a polyglot by night.
+Also, I am trying to quit my Twitter addiction!

 shariati.3@osu.edu